katzenjens/fy6900commander/README.md

 Read the instructions first.
 Then klick here: https://katzenjens.github.io/fy6900commander/ Only works in Chrome based browsers.

+Feel free to open an issue if your device does not react like it should do since I only tested it with my hardware.
+Your mileage may vary.

 ----------------
 **Fernbedienung über den Browser zum FY6900 Funktionsgenerator.
 Geschrieben aussschließlich in HTML / CSS / Javascript.**